-Dr. Will performs rhinoplasty in order to reshape the nose and enhance its aesthetic characteristics.
+Dr. Will performs rhinoplasty to reshape the nose and to enhance its aesthetic characteristics.
 Imperfections or deformities of the nose are corrected by removing, rearranging or reshaping bone or cartilage.
 For those who are dissatisfied with the shape and size of their nose, rhinoplasty can be an excellent solution.

 Reasons for Rhinoplasty